Diennguyen8290/RNA-Seq_pipeline/README.md

 To generate count matrices from raw .sra files:

   Download your dataset from GEO.
-See Downloading_GEO_datasets.pdf
+See Downloading_GEO_datasets.pdf in this repository.

     ../downloads.sh